 Back when film critics were first championing “the auteur theory,” that directors were the true artists responsible for the art of cinema, Mann gained some notice and notoriety thanks to those hardboiled Westerns and a few other gritty genre pieces.
 But he never rose to the pinnacle of critic Andrew Sarris’s famed “pantheon” of great movie makers, then or now.

-Take his rare venture into combat cinema, “Men in War,” a Korean War grunts-eye-view made shortly after that war ended, filmed, like the much later “M*A*S*H” (movie and TV series) in arid and sunny Southern California (Malibu Canyon).
+His rare venture into combat cinema, “Men in War,” is a Korean War grunts-eye-view movie made shortly after that war ended, filmed, like the much later “M*A*S*H” (movie and TV series) in arid and sunny Southern California (Malibu Canyon).

 From the very first scenes, it’s unmistakably a Mann film — self-conscious screen compositions, arresting angles and two-shots, a rough and ready and intimate drama filmed in black and white and littered with close-ups.

-It’s a Robert Ryan/Aldo Ray vehicle, posting the two screen tough guys as foils in a platoon sent to secure the elusive Holly 465 in the early months of the conflict.
+It’s a Robert Ryan/Aldo Ray vehicle, posting the two screen tough guys as foils in a platoon sent to secure the elusive Hill 465 in the early months of the conflict.

 Ryan is Lt.
 Benson, something of a humanist, something of a fatalist as he leads men whose names he has to look up in his notebook to remember them into battle.